We strengthen communities by expanding the definition of quality to include concerns about how our stuff is produced, purchased and promoted.

 Grins Vegetarian Cafe.
 Nashville’s oldest vegetarian restaurant and first Kosher certified restaurant opened in 2002.
 The menu includes flavors from around the world including Mexican, Thai and a tofu-take on Nashville hot chicken.

-Hot & Cold.
-Located next to Fido, this cafe features Bongo Java coffee, gourmet ice pops from Nashville’s own Las Paletas and our take on Bingsu, a Korean shaved ice dessert.
+Fetch!
+Fido & Bongo to Go.
+Fido’s Grab-n-Go Storefront.
+Located next to Fido, this cafe features to-go items from Fido’s kitchen, Bongo Java coffee, gourmet ice pops from Nashville’s own Las Paletas, and more.

 East Cafe.
 Our East Nashville cafe opened in 2000, way before this neighborhood was cool and features Bongo Java coffee, baked goods and homey sandwiches.